pantsel/konga/README.md

 $ docker run -p 1337:1337
              --link kong:kong
              --name konga
+             -v [host-dir]:kongadata \  // map the kongadata directory to a dir in the host machine when using the default filesystem db
              -e "NODE_ENV=production" \ // or "development" | defaults to 'development'
              pantsel/konga
 </pre>